rodrigocoutinho/rodrigocoutinho/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on Support analyst
+- 🔭 I’m currently working on Software Engineer
-- 🌱 I’m currently learning languages Java and Javascript
+- 🌱 I am currently working with the Java language
 ##
 <div align="center">
   <a href="https://github.com/rodrigocoutinho">